Zara Yaqob

-The British historian, Edward Ullendorff, stated that Zara Yaqob "was unquestionably the greatest ruler Ethiopia had seen since Ezana, during the heyday of Aksumite power, and none of his successors on the throne – excepted only the emperors Menelik II and Haile Selassie – can be compared to him."
+The British historian Edward Ullendorff stated that Zara Yaqob "was unquestionably the greatest ruler Ethiopia had seen since Ezana, during the heyday of Aksumite power, and none of his successors on the throne – excepted only the emperors Menelik II and Haile Selassie – can be compared to him."

-Ancestry
+Early life

-Born at Telq in the province of Fatajar, Zara Yaqob hailed from the Amhara people and was the youngest son of Emperor Dawit I by his wife, Igzi Kebra.

-His mother Igzi lost her first son and having been sick during her second pregnancy, prayed fervently to the Virgin Mary to keep her new child alive.
-Her prayers were answered and she gave birth to Zara Yaqob, who had this miracle recorded in the Ta'ammara Maryam (one of Zara Yaqob's chronicles).
+Born at Telq in the province of Fatagar, Zara Yaqob hailed from the Amhara people.
+He was the youngest son of Emperor Dawit I by his wife, Igzi Kebra.
+His mother Igzi lost her first son, and, having been sick during her second pregnancy, prayed fervently to the Virgin Mary to keep her new child alive.
+She later gave birth to Zara Yaqob, who later recorded this as a miracle in the Ta'ammara Maryam, one of Zara Yaqob's chronicles written in Amharic.